(137) Gifts and celebrations of Christmas. Queen Victoria, and never saying "Never again" (Well, not to an Avatar, at any rate!)

 Back in the frame?

-And see Entry 159 for still more on the theme of Bond’s refusal to lie down, and indeed, of his anticipated arrival.
+And see Entry 159 for still more on the theme of Bond’s refusal to lie down and, indeed, of his anticipated manifestation.
 Living the Dream: A Coincidence Diary: (159) Spotting the Easter continuations and comebacks (james-plasketts-coincidence-diary.blogspot.com)